eNDO9/TGForge/README.md

 This tool was created by and for the Institute for Strategic Dialogue.

-It was developed by Nathan Doctor as a part of the Institute for Strategic Dialogue.

 Special thanks to the Streamlit and Telethon for their support.

 For additional documentation, see the guide - https://github.com/eNDO9/TGForge/blob/main/Guide%20-%20TGForge.pdf